Bellevue Road

 PS You are also likely to receive information direct from Keith Bailey, who knows an immense amount about builders in the Battersea area.

 Am doing a little bit of family history research on my own family.
-My great grandad Leonard Bottoms (1842 - 1902) was a builder in the Wandsworth area in the late 19th century and apparently built a rather nice looking house at 1 BELLEVUE RDD.
+My great grandad Leonard Bottoms (1842–1902) was a builder in the Wandsworth area in the late 19th century and apparently built a rather nice looking house at 1 BELLEVUE RD.
 I wondered if you had any pictures of the property from about that time.
 I believe he ran a building business from that property and it was called Athol House at some point.

 My first sighting of Leonard is in 1861, when he was described as an Excavator, lodging in Chelsea.
-Basically, a navvy, hence only peripheral to housebuilding.
 By 1871 he was in Battersea, as a bricklayer, a description also used in 1881 when he was at Basnett Grove with brother Noah, also a bricklayer.
-Oddly, all of the houses which they are known to have built (from the District Surveyors' Returns) are in north Battersea and all were built between 1877 and 1881 - total 55.
+Oddly, all of the houses which they are known to have built (from the District Surveyors' Returns) are in north Battersea and all were built between 1877 and 1881 — total 55.

 Their partnership was formally dissolved at the end of 1885, after which Leonard proceeded south and built the very distinguished 16 Bellevue.
 If, as seems likely, an architect was involved, he has not been identified.
 Likewise, there is no trace of any more houses built by LB in any part of Wandsworth/Battersea that I've got data for, though given the location of his works, he may have been active in Streatham.